About Possums

 After about three weeks, the baby possums will stop drinking both.
 Only eat the regurgitated type of milk without blood in it.
 They will be weaned and taken care of in their mother’s pouch at about 2-3 months old.

-When baby possums are born, they weigh on average 30 grams (1 ounce).
+When baby possums are born, they weigh an average of 30 grams (1 ounce).
 After its first few days, the weight will increase by about 20 to 30 grams (1/2 to 1 ounce).

 The baby possums eat nothing but will drink regurgitated milk straight from the mother’s hind legs.
 As the days go by, it will continue to get more nutritionally enriched milk.